 |Subscribe | What is RSS|

-Event programs include guided walks and hikes through historic areas (short strolls to extended hikes), storytelling, arts activities, and more.
-Spend just a bit of time exploring history or all day discovering details of area heritage.
+Event programs include guided hikes and walking tours to historic sites and communities, living history performances, storytelling, music, a photo exhibit, and more.
+Spend just a bit of time exploring history or the entire weekend discovering details of area heritage.
+Even lend a helping hand to history by volunteering to help spruce up the historic site of Nuttallburg for National Public Lands Day.
 All programs are FREE unless otherwise noted.
-One program does require advanced reservations.
+Two programs do require advanced reservations.
 Wear comfortable shoes for all guided hikes.
 Water, snacks and a camera are other useful tools to bring along.
-The 2016 Hidden History Weekend event schedule is also available online at https://www.nps.gov/neri/
+The 2017 Hidden History Weekend event schedule is available online athttp://www.nps.gov/neri/